pbthecoder/Zoo-Test/README.md

 # Update Log
   # 0.1.0
   Basic program for the shop, the animal book, and the zoo.
 The zoo is still in testing.
 A new, easier way to get animals into the game.
 This allows me to copy and paste animals simply using a text file

   # 0.1.1
   Miscellaneous added

   # 0.1.1.5 Errors
-  Bugs arrived and
+  Bugs arrived and now the only page you can open is Shop.
+Even with that being the only page you can open, it now has an unidentified bug.
+So development continues

 # In Development
   # 0.1.2